sdpjswl/ASJExpandableTextView/README.md

 # ASJExpandableTextView
-UITextView most obvious omission is placeholder text.
-This class adds the provision to set a placeholder and an option to make the text view expand and contract according to its content size.
+UITextView's most obvious omission is the ability to set placeholder text.
+This class fixes that and provides more.
+You can make the text view expand and contract according to its content and have a "Done" button over the keyboard to hide it.

-Creating a text view is easy.
+Creating an ASJExpandableTextView is easy.
 It has a simple interface consisting of four properties which are IBInspectable.
 This means that they can be set using the interface builder of your choice; Xibs or Storyboards.

 ```
 @property (copy, nonatomic) IBInspectable NSString *placeholder;